ZKeller22/UCI-Project-1-Group-6/README.md

         -Theft
 #Hypothesis

-  Our hypothesis was that the greater the % spend by government on education the better the measures of prosperity.
-The countries with the highest percent spend on education as a percent of total government expenditiure would have a lower crime rate, lower unemployment, higher CPI, higher percent spend on R&D, higher GDP compared to the rest of the countries.
+  Our hypothesis was that the greater the  percent spend by government on education the better the measures of prosperity.
+The countries with the highest percent spend on education as a percent of total government expenditiure would have a lower crime rate, lower unemployment, higher CPI, higher percent spend on R&D, higher GDP compared to the rest of the countries in the data set.

  #Data Clean-up